astropy/astropy/docs/coordinates/frames.rst

 For examples of defining frame classes, the first place to look is at the source code for the frames that are included in ``astropy`` (available at ``astropy.coordinates.builtin_frames``).
-These are not "magic" in any way, and use all of the same API and features available to user-created frames.
+These are not special-cased, but rather use all of the same API and features available to user-created frames.

 .. topic:: Examples: